Yoast/wordpress-seo/readme.txt

 * Fixes a bug where reindexing via the WP-CLI would not always repopulate the indexables tables.
 * Fixes a bug where unfiltered HTML could be inserted in taxonomy descriptions by administrators and editors.
 * Fixes a bug where the indexable permalinks could have an incorrect taxonomy base.
+* Fixes a bug where the SEO optimization process sometimes had to be run twice before everything was correctly indexed.

 Enhancements: